profLewis/GEOG0027/README.md

 You can download all of the notes and practicals from this site.

-To run the practicals, you will need access to [ENVI](http://swdb.ucl.ac.uk/package/view/id/142?filter=envi) and the datasets associated with each practical.
+To run the practic
+als, you will need access to [ENVI](http://swdb.ucl.ac.uk/package/view/id/142?filter=envi) and the datasets associated with each practical.

 Note that installing IDL/Envi is likely to take around 2.5 GB of space.

-If you download ENVI, make sure you also download the [license file](http://swdb.ucl.ac.uk/package/download/id/142/fileId/1539).
-If you install ENVI on your own computer, make sure you follow the instructions [on setting up the license server](http://www.exelisvis.com/Support/HelpArticlesDetail/TabId/219/ArtMID/900/ArticleID/4660/4660.aspx) after downloading the software and license file from the [UCL software database](http://swdb.ucl.ac.uk).
+If you download ENVI for offsite use, make sure you also sort the license file: follow the [installation instructions](http://swdb.ucl.ac.uk/package/view/id/142).

 You can also run the practicals using [desktop@UCL Anywhere](http://www.ucl.ac.uk/isd/services/desktops/students/desktop-anywhere)

 ![desktop@UCL Anywhere](https://github.com/profLewis/geog2021/blob/master/images/desktop-ucl-anywhere-logo-globe.jpg?raw=true)

+To get the course notes and datasets onto your computer, go to the [course github page](https://github.com/profLewis/GEOG0027.git) and clone or download the git.